 Eating right is not a one-size-fits-all endeavor.
 A healthy plate can include foods from all corners of the globe.
-In fact, the 2015 Dietary Guidelines for Americans says, "Healthy eating patterns are adaptable ...
-Any eating pattern can be tailored to the individual's socio-cultural and personal preferences."
+In fact, the 2020 Dietary Guidelines for Americans says, "Nutrient-dense culturally relevant foods and beverages are part of all of the food groups."

 Regardless of your food choices, follow these guidelines: make half your plate fruits and vegetables, with the rest of the plate including protein, such as lean meat, poultry, seafood or beans, and grains, preferably whole grains.
 With each meal, add calcium-rich foods such as fat-free or low-fat milk, yogurt, cheese or calcium-fortified non-dairy beverages.